Nicholi/IdentityServer3.EntityFramework/README.md

 IdentityServer3.EntityFramework is a persistence layer for IdentityServer v3 configuration data that uses EntityFramework as it's database abstraction.

-Modifications of this fork specifically so it will work with MySql's EntityFramework.
+Modifications of this fork specifically so it will work with MySql's EntityFramework library, MySql.Data.Entity.

-1. MySql.EF6 has no implementation for DateTimeOffset.
-We change these properties to DateTime objects and assure UTC is always used.
+1. MySql.Data.Entity.EF6 does not handle DateTimeOffset fields.
+We change these fields to DateTime and assure UTC is always used.